+Competencies

-Homeopathic practitioners demonstrate an understanding of the basic purpose of conducting provings, types of provings and their importance to the evolution of the homeopathic “materia medica”.
-Homeopathic practitioners are familiar with national and international standards for conducting homeopathic proving—including the standards used by the HPUS and ECCH guidelines.
+Professional homeopaths demonstrate an understanding of the basic purpose of conducting provings, types of provings and their importance to the evolution of the homeopathic “materia medica”.

+Professional homeopaths are familiar with national and international standards for conducting homeopathic proving—including the standards used by the HPCUS, and harmonized 2015 LIGA, ECH and ECCH guidelines.

+Practitioners of Homeopathy demonstrate the electronic digital skills to be able to search for modern provings that are often only available electronically.

-Homeopaths demonstrate understanding of the importance of supporting research efforts to conduct provings, including conducting or voluntarily participating in provings themselves, according to strict protocols established by respected homeopathic research organizations and appropriate informed consent procedures
+Homeopaths demonstrate understanding of the importance of supporting research efforts to conduct provings, including conducting or voluntarily participating in provings themselves, according to strict protocols established by respected homeopathic research organizations and appropriate informed consent procedures, as well as institutional review boards that implement ethical standards for research involving human subjects, including those related to privacy and confidentiality.

+Educational Standards

-Homeopathic educational programs provide students with a basic understanding of the principles of homeopathic research, and provings in particular, including:
+Professional educational programs provide students with a basic understanding of the principles of homeopathic research, and provings in particular, including:

 Fundamental knowledge of homeopathic proving method